Annual Consumer Insolvency Rates by Province 2013By Caitlin in Debt

 You might be wondering why the consumer insolvency rates of each Canadian province are important for you to both know and understand.
 The short answer is that these rates are indicative of how the Canadian economy is working.
 And whether you know it or not, the Canadian economy directly affects how you live.
 Let’s put it this way, if the insolvency rates of each province are currently high then that means the average Canadian is having more and more trouble with their debts, which in return tells us that there is potentially an overriding issue affecting Canada as a whole.

 Insolvent Canadian families will in the future have more difficulty being approved for unsecured credit and may have issues with taking home enough income to live.
 No unsecured credit and less income can mean that consumption will also be low.
 When Canadians consume less the economy is affected.
-Furthermore when insolvency rates are higher financial institutes, banks and lenders will potentially experience more charge-offs (credit accounts that cannot be paid).
-More charge-offs means these lenders will reduce how many people they lend to or increase their rates which can in turn lead to higher insolvency rates.
+Furthermore, when insolvency rates are higher financial institutes, banks and lenders will potentially experience more charge-offs (credit accounts that cannot be paid).
+More charge-offs mean these lenders will reduce how many people they lend to or increase their rates which can, in turn, lead to higher insolvency rates.
 Thankfully, annual insolvency rates in Canada have been dropping.

 Insolvency is a term used to refer to a person who cannot pay back the money that they owe on time.
 Someone who is insolvent is not yet bankrupt but will probably either become bankrupt by filing for bankruptcy on their own or be petitioned into bankrupt by their creditors.
 Someone who has been deemed insolvent might also file a consumer proposal.